 What is a microfinance scheme?

-Obumwe was designed in collaboration with recipient groups and its principle is that monetary loans of between one and two million shillings (£250 – £500) are provided to disadvantaged or marginalised groups to start a business.
+Obumwe Microfinance programme was designed in collaboration with recipient groups and its principle is that monetary loans of between one and two million shillings (£250 – £500) are provided to disadvantaged or marginalised groups to fund a project or start a business.

 The key benefit of this scheme is that the same funds are used time and again whilst the recipient groups become less reliant on aid.